 Regression Review For Advanced Students: Review of Simple Regression - Rawlings, Pantula, Dickey.

-PhD Students: This is our doctoral course on "Topics of Asset Pricing".
-This year's focus is "Risk Premia" and "Asset Pricing in Continuous-Time".
+PhD Students: This is our doctoral course on various topics in asset pricing.
+This year's focus is ʻFactor Modelsʼ and ʻAsset Pricing in Continuous-Timeʼ.
 We will review as many seminal, leading, and interesting published/working papers as (reasonably) possible within the 10 weeks period.
 See the syllabus for a tentative reading list.
-Please review Chapters 1-4, 7, and 8 of Gene Fama's book "Foundations of Finance" before the first meeting (see below for the links to download).
+Please review Chapters 1-4, 7, and 8 of Gene Fama's book “Foundations of Finance” before the first meeting (see below for the links to download).
 Auditors are not allowed.
-Please registrar for the class if you are interested in this field.
+Please registrar for the class if you are interested in these topics.
 For more information see me at Jacobs 4207.

 MBA Students: Do you want to learn the state-of-the-art financial models and statistical techniques for making smart investments (beyond FINC 460-0)?
 Then this is the course for you.
 This advanced doctoral level course is designed to teach up-to-date empirical research in asset pricing and portfolio/asset management.
 This course will be demanding on your time, but learning about the cornerstones of modern research is worthwhile and potentially highly rewarding.
 Hedge funds and quantitative asset management groups in the investment banks aggressively look for these short-in-supply skills.
 An ideal student is someone who is not afraid of advanced statistics and probability, matrix algebra, and calculus.
 Hedge funds seem impressed with MATLAB abilities.
 We will organize tutorial sessions on MATLAB.
 You will also have unrestricted access to the most comprehensive financial databases via WRDS.